arthurPrvst/Analysis-of-TLS-configurations/README.md

 Analysis of SSL/TLS configurations on mail servers.
 These analysis on mail servers has been done on Cisco's server list, in order to have a global vision of how the TLS protocol is used among smtp servers.
+I am the co-author of an article in MISC computer security magazine (MISC n°96).
+This article presents all my results and their analysis.[See the MISC article](https://boutique.ed-diamond.com/anciens-numeros/1304-misc-96.html).

 ## How to run your own experiment
 ### Recovering a set of servers